Index of /sereno/csurf

 setenv FUNCTIONALS_DIR /your/startup/sessions

-current shell terminal window:
+for the current shell terminal window:

 cd ~/csurf